blockchainsllc/in3-server/README.md

 ## Usage and Purpose

 The main purpose of the NodeRegistry contracts is storing an array with currently active in3-nodes (= nodeList).
-In order to achieve that functionality, there are function for registering, updating, unregistering and also convicting nodes that signed wrong blockHashes, i.e. returning wrong results for requests.
+In order to achieve that functionality, there are function for registering, updating, unregistering and also convicting nodes that signed wrong blockhashes, i.e. returning wrong results for requests.

 ### Registering an in3-node